-5. IMPLICATIONS
+4. IMPLICATIONS

-- Staffing & resources: Implementation of the actions will be overseen by the Council's Corporate Equality Group as part of their role in delivering the Corporate Equality Action Plan. - Financial Printing expenditure and implementation of the scheme and plan will be funded from existing budgets.
+- Staffing & resources: Implementation of the actions will be overseen by the Council's Corporate Equality Group as part of their role in delivering the Corporate Equality Action Plan. - Financial: Printing expenditure and implementation of the scheme and plan will be funded from existing budgets.
 Any further developments or initiatives arising will be funded from within existing directorate budgets.
-Policy and Performance budget will fund the printing costs of the scheme and action plan.
 Longer term, there may be other financial implications depending on how the action plan develops. - Legal: The Council is required to publish a Comprehensive Equality Scheme under The Equality Act 2010. - Corporate: The Comprehensive Equality Scheme and action plan forms part of the Council's corporate policy framework and is fundamental to achieving the higher levels of the Equality Standard for Local Government. - Risk Management: The general duty is enforceable by judicial review.
 Any person or body affected by a failure to comply with the general duty by a public authority may take action through judicial review proceeding.
 Failure to comply exposes the Council to financial and reputational risk.